GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 *   Keys that are created or modified after the library is initialized will be stale if `refresh_interval_secs` is unspecified, or else will take up to that amount of time to become up-to-date in the library.

-## Release Notes

-### v1.1

-The following changes are included in the v1.1 (March 2022) release:

-*   The value for `CKA_EC_POINT` was corrected.
-*   The configuration option `experimental_generate_certs` is now fully supported, and has been renamed to `generate_certs`.
-*   Google now supplies a version of the library where the included BoringSSL has been built in FIPS mode.
-*   The configuration option `experimental_require_fips_mode` is now fully supported, and has been renamed to `require_fips_mode`.
-*   For `CK_RSA_PKCS_OAEP_PARAMS.source`, the value `0` is treated as
-    meaning "no label" for compatibility purposes.
-*   The library must now be built with Bazel v4.2.1.
-*   Several internal dependencies were updated.

 [gcp-authn-getting-started]: https://cloud.google.com/docs/authentication/getting-started
 [gcp-authn-prod]: https://cloud.google.com/docs/authentication/production